Beyond Perceptual Distance: Discrepancy Assessment on Deep Representation for Out-of-Distribution Detection with Diffusion Model: Experiments

-\paragraph{The ensemble coefficient $\lambda$.} In our ensemble scheme, the coefficient $\lambda$ in Eq.\eqref{eq:ddos-final} balances the two metrics $\epsilon_{\rm KL}$ and $\epsilon_{\ell_2}$ on the representations in the probability space and feature space, respectively.
-A sensitivity analysis on varied values of $\lambda$ is conducted to investigate the effect of ensembling such two metrics, with results shown in Fig.\ref{fig:exp-ensemble-weight}.
-It can be observed from Fig.\ref{fig:exp-ensemble-weight} that a rather balanced coefficient $\lambda=0.5$ brings the lowest detection FPR value of \DDD and thus is thereby suggested for practioners with our {\DDD} method.
-This result to some extent also indicates that the disparities based on $\epsilon_{\rm KL}$ and $\epsilon_{\ell_2}$ are nearly equally important in contributing to the superior detection performances, further verifying their indispensable significance.
+\textbf{Effect of ensemble coefficient $\lambda$.} In our ensemble scheme, the coefficient $\lambda$ in Eqn.\eqref{eq:ddos-final} balances the two metrics $\epsilon_{\rm feat}$ and $\epsilon_{\rm logt}$ on the feature and logit representations, respectively.
+A sensitivity analysis on varied values of $\lambda$ is conducted to investigate the effect of ensembling such two metrics, with results shown in the right panel of Figure \ref{fig:exp-sensitivity}.
+It can be observed from Figure \ref{fig:exp-sensitivity} that a rather balanced coefficient $\lambda=0.5$ brings the lowest detection FPR value and also the highest AUROC value of {\ours} and thus is thereby suggested for practitioners with our {\ours} method.
+This analysis also indicates that the discrepancy from the covariate shift and concept shift is nearly equally important in contributing to the superior detection performance, further verifying their indispensable significance.